 Sarawak Energy has invested in major projects to significantly improve and strengthen system performance, delivering more reliable electricity supply to its customers.
 Currently, Sarawak Energy has several plant construction projects underway, advancing the overall network and production of energy for the people.

-The 188 metres high Concrete Faced Rockfill Dam (CFRD) will be located on Baleh River, about 95 km upstream from its confluence with the Rajang River in the Kapit Division.
-The project will not involve any community resettlement.
+Baleh HEP is a Concrete Faced Rockfill Dam (CFRD) with an elevation of 225m above sea level.
+It is located on the Baleh River, about 105km upstream from its confluence with the Rejang River in the Kapit Division towards central Borneo.